pilleatus/orientdb-tutorial-distributed-database/gitbook/fill_the_db.md

 Before printing <tt>c</tt>, a detach is necessary. "*With the detach method all data contained in the document will be copied in the associated object*"[[OrientDB#detach](http://orientdb.com/docs/last/Object-Database.html#detach)].
 Without detach the values are <tt>null</tt>.

 ###remove()
-To remove a customer you have to press 'r'.
+To remove a customer you have to press `r`.
 Then a random customer will be removed from your current cluster:

 <pre style="background-color:black; color:white"><code>and now (c|d|a|r|s|q)?
 r